The co-op bookstore for avid readers

 About the Author

 Taubman, William: - William Taubman is the Bertrand Snell Professor of Political Science Emeritus at Amherst College.
-His biography, Khrushchev: The Man and His Era, won the Pulitzer Prize and the National Book Critics Circle Award.
+His book, Khrushchev: The Man and His Era, won the Pulitzer Prize and the National Book Critics Circle Award.
+He is also the author of McNamara at War: A New History and Gorbachev: His Life and Times.
 He lives in Amherst, Massachusetts.

 Critics’ reviews